Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: Monotonicity

 \subsection{Monotonicity of the model}

-We first recall some standard definitions concerning monotonicity and correlations for stochastic processes.
+We first recall some standard definitions concerning monotonicity and coupling for stochastic processes.
 A classical reference is Liggett's book \cite{LIG}, especially for applications to particle systems.
-In the next two definitions, we consider a discrete time Markov chain $(X_n)_{n\geq 0}$ with values in a space $\cE$.
-We suppose that the state space $\cE$ is finite and that it is equipped with a partial order $\leq$.
-A function $f:\cE\to\R$ is non--decreasing if
+In the next two definitions, we consider a discrete time Markov chain $(X_n)_{n\geq0}$ with values in a space ${\mathcal E}$.
+We suppose that the state space ${\mathcal E}$ is finite and that it is equipped with a partial order $\leq$.
+A function $f\dvtx {\mathcal E}\to{\mathbb R}$ is nondecreasing if